marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Warrants Last in Maryland?

 Warrant duration limits vary, depending on the warrant.
-Warrants that permit the arrest of an individual, such as the bench, child custody, and hospital warrants, remain active until the subject is taken into custody or a judge recalls the warrant.
+Warrants that permit the arrest of an individual, such as bench, child custody, and hospital warrants, remain active until the subject is taken into custody or a judge recalls the warrant.
 Search warrants last for 10 days once issued, after which they become void.
 Survey warrants issued by the Land Office are executable within six months of their issuance.

 disclaimer